 Even if sanitation standards are met, high volume breeding facilities ‘save money’ by hiring fewer employees, contributing to behavioral issues because the animals have limited or no positive human contact, exercise, socialization and enrichment for proper mental and emotional development.

 Consumers are often unaware of these breeding conditions or physical and psychological health issues, and buy based on how “cute” the animal looks.

-This is unregulated commerce, where, as with other unregulated industries, certain individuals and businesses act irresponsibly and are not held accountable.
-The unique difference with the dog and cat breeding industry is the fact that the 'product' is life, not an inanimate object.
+The unique difference with the dog and cat breeding industry (as compared to other businesse) is the fact that the 'product' is life, not an inanimate object.